Bayesian-LoRA: Probabilistic Low-Rank Adaptation of Large Language Models: Impact Statement

 \section{Impact Statement}

 This work improves calibration and uncertainty quantification for fine-tuned LLMs.
-Well calibrated models are essential for safe deployment in high-stakes domains such as medical diagnosis and autonomous systems, helping users identify when model outputs may be unreliable.
+Well-calibrated models are essential for safe deployment in high-stakes domains such as medical diagnosis and autonomous systems, helping users identify when model outputs may be unreliable.
 We do not foresee negative societal consequences unique to this work.